laktak/tome/README.md

 If you do not want to automatically open `.playbook*` files as playbooks you can set

     let g:tome_no_auto = 1

+Tome variable support can be disabled with

+    let g:tome_vars = 0

 ### tmux options